WHO WE ARE

 Purposes of the processing of data

-We always process your personal data for a specific purpose and only process the personal data which is relevant to achieve that purpose.
-In particular, we process your personal data for the following purposes:
+We always process your data for a specific purpose and only process the personal data which is relevant to achieve that purpose.
+In particular, we process your data for the following purposes:

-- for the purposes of our employees, clients and to manage our third party suppliers and service providers;
+- for our employees, clients and to manage our third party suppliers and service providers;

 - organise tender-offers (if applicable), implement tasks in preparation of or to perform existing contracts;

 - monitor activities at our facilities, including compliance with applicable policies as well as health and safety rules in place;

 - grant you access to our training modules allowing you to provide us with certain services;

 - manage our IT resources, including infrastructure management and business continuity;

 - preserve the company’s economic interests and ensure compliance and reporting (such as complying with our policies and local legal requirements, tax and deductions, managing alleged cases of misconduct or fraud, conducting audits and defending litigation);

 - manage mergers and acquisitions involving our company;

 - archiving and record-keeping;